 What is Sustainability?

 At the W.A.
-Franke College of Forestry and Conservation at the University of Montana, we are dedicated to creating opportunities for our students that foster their ability to learn about sustainability in impactful and rigorous ways.
-We are also dedicated to helping our students develop the tools needed to make positive contributions toward sustainability while at UM and after they graduate.
-We strongly believe that learning experiences outside of the classroom are enriching, formative, and critical, especially opportunities that include hands-on experiences in field settings around the globe.
-We are committed to supporting our undergraduate students as they learn firsthand how different people and places around the world are experiencing and responding to the suite of environmental and societal challenges that undermine progress towards sustainability.
-These experiences will help students broaden and deepen their social and natural science expertise to promote sustainability.
-Toward these objectives, the Franke Sustainability Fellowship program has been designed to support students in suitable field-learning experiences internationally and in the United States.
+Franke College of Forestry and Conservation at the University of Montana, we are dedicated to creating opportunities for our students that foster their ability to learn about sustainability in impactful and rigorous ways, and to develop the tools needed to make positive contributions towards sustainability while at UM and after graduation.
+We strongly believe that learning experiences outside of the classroom are enriching, formative, and critical, especially opportunities that include hands-on experiences in field-settings around the globe.
+We are committed to supporting our undergraduate students to learn first-hand how different people and places around the world are experiencing and responding to the suite of environmental and societal challenges that undermine progress towards sustainability, and, in turn, be able to broaden and deepen their social and natural science expertise to promote sustainability.
+Towards these objectives, the Franke Sustainability Fellowship program has been designed to support students who wish to broaden their experiences by studying or doing research internationally.